-Can I get pregnant if I am postmenopausal?
+Can I get pregnant during menopause?

-For some women, getting pregnant can be difficult once they are in their late 30s to 40s due to a decline in fertility.
+For some women, getting pregnant can be difficult once they’re in their late 30s and 40s because of a decline in fertility.
 However, if becoming pregnant is the goal, there are fertility-enhancing treatments and techniques that can help you get pregnant.
-Make sure to speak with your doctor about when it is appropriate to stop using contraception.
+Make sure to speak to your healthcare provider about these options.

 What are the long-term health risks associated with menopause?

 There are several conditions that you could be at a higher risk of after menopause.
 Your risk for any condition depends on many things like your family history, your health before menopause and lifestyle factors (smoking).
 Two conditions that affect your health after menopause are osteoporosis and coronary artery disease.

 Osteoporosis, a "brittle-bone" disease, occurs when the inside of bones become less dense, making them more fragile and likely to fracture.
 Estrogen plays an important role in preserving bone mass.
 Estrogen signals cells in the bones to stop breaking down.